pyladiesams/kafka-clients-processing-data-streams-aug2025/README.md

 Re-watch [this YouTube stream](link)

 ## Credits
-This workshop was set up by @pyladiesams and {your GitHub handler}
+This workshop was set up by @pyladiesams and @Cerchie

 ## Appendix